yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 /**
  * @brief This function initialize external memory secure storage
  *        This includes a SecureStore class with TDBStore over FlashIAPBlockdevice
- *        and an external TDBStore over a default blockdevice unless configured diffrently.
+ *        and an external TDBStore over a default blockdevice unless configured differently.
  *        The following is a list of configuration parameter:
- *        MBED_CONF_STORAGE_TDB_EXTERNAL_RBP_INTERNAL_SIZE - Size of the internal FlashIAPBlockDevice annd by default is set to 4K*#enteries/32.
+ *        MBED_CONF_STORAGE_TDB_EXTERNAL_RBP_INTERNAL_SIZE - Size of the internal FlashIAPBlockDevice and by default is set to 4K*#enteries/32.
 The start address will be set to end of flash - rbp_internal_size.
  *        MBED_CONF_STORAGE_TDB_EXTERNAL_RBP_NUMBER_OF_ENTRIES - If not defined default is 64
- *        MBED_CONF_STORAGE_TDB_EXTERNAL_EXTERNAL_SIZE - Size of the external blockdevice in bytes or NULL for max possibale size.
+ *        MBED_CONF_STORAGE_TDB_EXTERNAL_EXTERNAL_SIZE - Size of the external blockdevice in bytes or NULL for max possible size.
  *        MBED_CONF_STORAGE_TDB_EXTERNAL_EXTERNAL_BASE_ADDRESS - The block device start address.
  *        MBED_CONF_STORAGE_TDB_EXTERNAL_EXTERNAL_BLOCK_DEVICE - Alowed vlaues are: default, SPIF, DATAFASH, QSPIF or SD
  * @returns true on success or false on failure.